narmeshnigam/omvix/readme_files/readme_about_us.md

 ### 🔹 Section 5: Differentiator Highlight (Horizontal Card)

 - **Heading**: “What Sets Us Apart?”
-- **Body**: Omvix is multi-brand, lifecycle-integrated, with strong execution across planning, installation, and support.
+- **Body**: iSwift is multi-brand, lifecycle-integrated, with strong execution across planning, installation, and support.
 - **Visual**: Expert demo at client home using digital tablet and smart UI

 ---